This post may contain affiliate links. Read our disclosure policy.

 Texture: Paradoxically light and fluffy AND rich, with a slightly crusty exterior.

-Why You’ll Love This Recipe: These homemade Hamburger Buns are about 1,000 times better than any store-bought burger buns.
+Why You’ll Love This Recipe: 1,000 times better than any store-bought burger buns.

 I have had a longtime obsession with these Burger Buns.
-Be warned: once you make these, you’ll never want store-bought buns again!
+Be warned: they will spoil you against store-bought buns for life.

 They’re the perfect way to elevate your burger game.
 Your summer cookouts will never be the same.